fkarg/fkarg.github.io/staged/longtermplans.md

 Write down a few bullet points if you want.

 ## Imagine yourself being Unsuccessful
-Conversely, what will happen if you for some reason stop being successful?
-Take a minute to visualize what will happen if you let life run it's course without you doing anything - not achieving anything you aimed for.
+Conversely, what will happen if you for some reasons stop being successful?
+Take a minute to visualize what will happen if you let life run its course without you doing anything - not achieving anything you aimed for.
 Fitness was long since ignored, and your health has seen much better times.
 Lying on the couch all day does not improve the situation either.
 Friends have distanced themselves from you as they get successful.
 At some point you will be deeply unsatisfied and depression kicks in.
 It will only be downhill from there.